organicmaps/organicmaps.github.io/content/faq/ios-01-version/index.md

   order: 10
 ---

-OrganicMaps runs on devices with iOS/iPadOS 12+.
+Organic Maps runs on devices with iOS/iPadOS 12+.